MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 >
 > By giving consent on behalf of organisation, the administrator is entitling the registered Azure application called [!INCLUDE[prod_short](includes/prod_short.md)] Integration to [!INCLUDE[cds_long_md](includes/cds_long_md.md)] to synchronise data using automatically created [!INCLUDE[prod_short](includes/prod_short.md)] Integration application user's credentials.

-### <a name="to-use-the-dataverse-connection-setup-assisted-setup-guide"></a>To use the Dataverse Connection Setup assisted setup guide
+### To use the Dataverse Connection Setup assisted setup guide

 The Dataverse Connection Setup guide can make it easier to connect the applications, and can even help you run an initial synchronisation.
 If you choose to run initial synchronisation, [!INCLUDE[prod_short](includes/prod_short.md)] will review the data in both applications and provide recommendations for how to approach initial synchronisation.
 The following table describes the recommendations.